awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-redshift-clusterparametergroup.md

 For the Amazon Redshift cluster parameter group `myClusterParameterGroup`, `Ref` returns the name of the cluster parameter group\.

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

+### Fn::GetAtt<a name="aws-resource-redshift-clusterparametergroup-return-values-fn--getatt"></a>

+The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.
+The following are the available attributes and sample return values\.

+For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.

+#### <a name="aws-resource-redshift-clusterparametergroup-return-values-fn--getatt-fn--getatt"></a>

+`ParameterGroupName`  <a name="ParameterGroupName-fn::getatt"></a>
+The name of the parameter group\.

 ## Examples<a name="aws-resource-redshift-clusterparametergroup--examples"></a>